 - LinkedIn URL, portfolio page, or personal website

-Let’s take a look at two resume samples to see these tips in action.
+Let’s take a look at two CEO resume header examples.

 - Shows the city and province only